piquelab/QuASAR/mpra/README.md

 # QuASAR-MPRA: Accurate allele-specific analysis for massively parallel  reporter assays
-We have further developed our method for allele specific analysis QuASAR (quantitative allele-specific analysis of reads) ([Harvey et al, 2015]) to analyze allele specific signals in barcoded read counts data from MPRAs.
+We have further developed our method for allele specific analysis QuASAR (quantitative allele-specific analysis of reads) ([Harvey et al, 2015]) to analyze allele specific signals in barcoded read counts data from MPRAs (preprint available in [Kalita et al,2017]).
 Using this approach, we can take into account the uncertainty on the original plasmid proportions, over-dispersion, and sequencing errors.
 Here, we demonstrate how to use QuASAR-MPRA to analyze the MPRA data by [Tewhey et al,2016].

 The current software is still in development and we will kindly appreciate any comments and bug reports.
 We assume that you already have installed the QuASAR library.